2023/24 THEME FOR THE YEAR: A SPIRITUALITY OF PLACE

 Contemplative Prayer

-MOST TUESDAYS*, 7 P.M., cathedral nave (*check calendar for schedule a Taizé service replaces Contemplative Prayer on Sept.
-12 and Nov.
-7, 2023, and on 2024 dates listed below.)
+MOST TUESDAYS*, 7 P.M., cathedral nave (*A Taizé service replaces Contemplative Prayer on a few Tuesday a year; see 2024 dates listed below.)

 Centering prayer is inspired by the writings of major contributors to the Christian contemplative tradition, including the anonymous author of The Cloud of Unknowing, Teresa of Ávila, John of the Cross, Thérèse of Lisieux and Thomas Merton.
 Through the silence, we open our minds and hearts—our whole being—to God, the Ultimate Mystery, reaching beyond thoughts, words, and emotions, that we might experience God’s presence within us.
 Learn more here.
 Email Phil Fox Rose with questions: phil@philfoxrose.com